What is Eczema?

 There are many types of eczema, with the most common one being atopic dermatitis (AD).
 Atopy refers to a hereditary tendency toward eczema, asthma, and allergic rhinitis (hay fever).
 People with eczema may suffer with one of the other atopic diseases.

-What are the causes?
+What are the causes of eczema?

 There are genetic, immunological, and environmental factors that play a role in eczema.